xyproto/orbiton/README.md

 ## Known bugs

 * After resizing the terminal, the scolling may stop working and everything may be displayed wrong.
-* Pressing return rapidly two times in a row may sometimes (1 out of 10 times, perhaps) make the cursor jump to the top of the screen.
-I'm trying to figure out why.
+* Sometimes, pressing return rapidly twice in a row makes the cursor jump up.

 ## Hotkeys